EricZinda/InductorProlog/readme.md

 indprolog is designed to be built with [CMake](https://cmake.org) like this:

 1. [Install CMake on your machine](https://cmake.org/install/)
+	- Ubuntu: apt-get install cmake
 2. Go to the root of the indprolog repository and create a build directory.
-	unix: `mkdir build`
+	- unix: `mkdir build`
-	win: `md build`
+	- win: `md build`
 3. Change to that directory.
-	unix and win: `cd build`
+	- unix and win: `cd build`
 4. CMake can build different types of projects using "generators".
-Run `cmake -help` to get a list of generators on your system: unix and win: `cmake -help`
+Run `cmake -help` to get a list of generators on your system:
+	- unix and win: `cmake -help`
-4. Pick the generator that will create the type of project you want and use the `-G` option to choose it.
+5. Pick the generator that will create the type of project you want and use the `-G` option to choose it.
 Here are the ones that have been tested:
-	Mac make file: 			`cmake -G "Unix Makefiles" ../src` Mac Xcode:	 			`cmake -G "Xcode" ../src`
+	- Ubuntu make file:			`cmake -G "Unix Makefiles" ../src`
+	- Mac make file: 			`cmake -G "Unix Makefiles" ../src`
+	- Mac Xcode:	 			`cmake -G "Xcode" ../src`
-	Windows Visual Studio: 	`cmake -G "Visual Studio 16 2019" ../src`
+	- Windows Visual Studio: 	`cmake -G "Visual Studio 16 2019" ../src`
-5. Then actually do the build using this command which magically builds whatever you choose on the command line:
+6. Then actually do the build using this command which magically builds whatever you choose on the command line:
+	- `cmake --build ./ --config Release`
+	- or
-	`cmake --build ./`
+	- `cmake --build ./ --config Debug`
-5a.
-OR you can manually use the build system that got created by cmake:
+7. OR you can manually use the build system that got created by cmake:
-	unix or mac make file: 	`make`
+	- unix or mac make file: 	`make`
-	Mac Xcode:				Open the IndProlog.xcodeproj file in the build directory using Xcode.
+	- Mac Xcode:				Open the IndProlog.xcodeproj file in the build directory using Xcode.
-	Windows Visual Studio: 	Open the .sln file in the build directory using VS.
+	- Windows Visual Studio: 	Open the .sln file in the build directory using VS.

 ## Running Tests
 If you're using a command line generator of some sort, just run change to the directory where things got built and execute `runtests` on the commandline in your operating system of choice.